imapex-training/mod_adv_git/README.md

 [item]: # (slide)

-* Local and Remote Repostiries in sync
+* Local and Remote Repositories in sync

 ```
 On branch master